axa-group/bauta.js/docs/decorators/parallel.md

 > It rejects immediately upon any of the input promises rejecting or non-promises throwing an error,
 > and will reject with this first rejection message / error.

-If your use case involves further execution depending on each of provided promises status or you don't want blocking requests you can use [parallelAllSettled](./parallelSettled.md) operator.
+If your use case involves further execution depending on each of provided promises status or you don't want blocking requests you can use [parallelAllSettled](./parallelSettled.md) decorator.

-You can explore the source code [here](https://github.axa.com/Digital/bauta-nodejs/blob/master/packages/bautajs-core/src/operators/parallel.ts).
+You can explore the source code [here](https://github.axa.com/Digital/bauta-nodejs/blob/master/packages/bautajs-core/src/decorators/parallel.ts).

 ## Example